David00/rpi-power-monitor/README.md

 ---

-### What does it do?
+## What does it do?

-This code accompanies DIY circuitry (see the references above) that supports monitoring of 4 current transformers and one AC voltage reading, with an end goal of calculating, storing, and displaying whole-home power usage and solar photovoltaic generation.
+This code accompanies DIY circuitry (see the references above) that supports monitoring of up to 6 current transformers and one AC voltage reading, with an end goal of calculating, storing, and displaying whole-home power usage and solar photovoltaic generation.

-In my particular case, 3 CT sensors will be used for monitoring the house consumption via two main 120V legs in my electrical panel and a smaller 100A subpanel.
-The 4th CT sensor will be used to monitor my solar PV feed into the main panel.
+All the energy data gathered will be stored to provide live and/or historical views for several key metrics, including the following:

+* Total home consumption
+* Total solar PV generation
+* Net home consumption
+* Net home generation
+* Total current, voltage, power, and power factor values
+* Individual current transformer readings

 ---

-### More Info
+### More Info...

 As I continue working on this project, I intend on sharing a complete list of hardware components and a summary of my experiences.